08Aristodemus24/project-alexander/readme.md

-# **DEVELOPMENT FINISHED, AWAITING DEPLOYMENT**
+# **WEBSITE DEPLOYED AND IN PRODUCTION**

-# My portfolio website for my AI/ML projects built with Svelte, Vanilla CSS, Leonardo.AI, and Flask
+# My portfolio website for all my AI/ML projects.
+Built with Svelte, Vanilla CSS, Leonardo.AI, Manim and Flask

 # Frontend
 ## Designing website template: